Yashi Srivastava

 For someone else, listening to music while exercising may be important.
 For yet another person, finding an enjoyable form of exercise such as dance classes can be the solution.

-One important aspect of taking action when creating changes in our lives is to start small, as recommended by behavior scientist B. J. Fogg.
+One important aspect of taking action when creating changes in your life is to start small, as recommended by behavioral scientist B. J. Fogg.
 Big, drastic changes can be overwhelming for the elephant.
 So, if you currently get up at 7 am, don’t set a goal to start waking up at 4 am and going for a run.
 Aim for 6:30 or 6:45 am at first.
 Similarly, you don’t have to run five miles each day of the week starting tomorrow.
 Maybe begin with a brisk walk for 20 minutes if you haven’t exercised in a while.
 Once you are able to meet these smaller goals on a regular basis, you can keep increasing them in small increments until you get to where you want to be.

 Conclusion